 Branson On The Road is the best way to experience a Branson show right where YOU live!
 For a couple of hours you can forget all about your troubles and have good time – laughter is the best medicine.

 DEBBIE HORTON holds the distinction of being the only woman to have played lead guitar for the great Johnny Cash.
 She hosted her own show at the old Boxcar Willie Theater in Branson and has performed on the legendary GRAND OLE OPRY, the famous Louisiana Hayride and Ernest Tubb Midnight Jamboree in Nashville.
-She was a radio DJ in Norfolk, Virginia and acted as MC for concerts with Kenny Rogers, Hank Williams, Jr., the Oak Ridge Boys, and many more.
+She was a radio DJ in Norfolk, Virginia and acted as MC for concerts with Kenny Rogers, Hank Williams, Jr., and the Oak Ridge Boys (just to name a few).
 Among her other credits, Debbie is an accomplished songwriter.
 She has had her songs recorded by Wanda Jackson, "Pretty Miss" Norma Jean from the Porter Wagoner show and many other country singers.

 BRIAN CAPPS has been part of the Branson On The Road show from the very start and the Ozarks music scene for over 20 years.
 Brian plays upright bass and sings songs reminiscent of Marty Robbins and Hank Williams.
 Brian's latest recording reached the Top 10 on the Americana Charts and is part of the music rotation on XM Radio.
 As one of the best upright bass players in America, Brian has worked many Grand Ole Opry stars like, Hank Thompson, Tommy Cash, Stonewall Jackson, Wanda Jackson, Norma Jean, and Johnny Counterfit.

 Branson On The Road is a regular featured act on the national television show, "Midwest Country" on the RFD-TV network seen in over 100 million homes.